The Small Firm Business Models Survey

 So why are we not use the same process for designing our firms?
 In each year's survey a majority of firm respondents did not have, or ever construct a business plan.
 This trend underscores our rhetorical question.
 You were shown how to model buildings in school, but to navigate the gauntlet of business survival you're left to your own devices.

-The Small Firm Business Model Survey was developed to identify and remedy those educational oversight.
+The Small Firm Business Model Survey was developed to identify and remedy those educational oversights.
 The SFx uses these results to advance the mutual interests of small firm architects by identifying and sharing the characteristics of successful small firms.

 Each year the data is published in the Small Firm Business Model Dashboard to provide you meaningful insight and analysis of small firm business trends.
 Public access to the dashboard provides our members and small firms everywhere a benchmark to evaluate your business model so you can emulate the successes of others.